mrsonne/hubit/README.md

 where `hubit_components` is a package you have created that contains the module `price1`.

 ### Running
 To get results from a model requires you to submit a _query_, which tells `hubit` what attributes from the results data structure you want to have calculated.
 After `hubit` has processed the query, i.e. executed relevant components, the values of the queried attributes are returned in the _response_.
-A query may spawn many component instances that may represent the same or different model components.
+A query may spawn many component _workers_ that may represent the same or different model components.
 Below are two examples of queries and the corresponding responses.

 ```python
 # Load model from file